China National Highway Network Planning (2013–2030)

 A similar planning is active for connecting all provincial capitals and cities over 500,000 inhabitants by high speed railway.

 Progress

-In October 2020 the Ministry of Transport reported that 98.6% of cities over 200,000 population had been connected by expressways.
+In October 2020 the Chinese Ministry of Transport reported that 98.6% of cities over 200,000 population had been connected by expressways.
 By December 2020, Zhejiang and Shaanxi reported that all their county-level divisions were connected by expressway.
 By December 2022, all county-level divisions of Chongqing and Guangxi were connected to the expressway network.

+In December 2024, all county-level divisions of Shanxi were connected to the expressway network.